Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/RadioButton.md

     RadioButton utilityRadioButton = new RadioButton();
     ```

-2. Apply style to the RadioButton:
+2. Apply style to RadioButton:

     ```cs
     ButtonStyle utilityStyle = new ButtonStyle